Catholic schools in Canada: History

 In Ontario, Alberta, and in other provinces, if there were enough families of a particular faith that wished to do so, they could set up a separate school, supported by the specially-directed taxes of those families who elected to support the separate school over the public schools.
 In practice, this gave a mechanism for Catholics to continue having their own schools.
 Separate schools tended to be Catholic in the south of Ontario whereas in northern Ontario, where the majority of people were Catholic, Protestants were the ones to set up separate schools.
 Yet, Catholic schools form the single largest system in Canada offering education with a religious component.

-Starting in the 1960s, there was a strong push to remove all religious education from the public schools in Canada, although Catholic schools tended to maintain their religious character at least in theory if not always practice.

 In the 1990s there was a further movement in many provinces to dis-allow any religious instruction in schools financed by taxes.
 Currently six of the thirteen provinces and territories still allow faith-based school boards to be supported with tax money: Alberta, Ontario, Quebec, Saskatchewan, Northwest Territories, and Yukon (to grade 9 only).
 Newfoundland and Labrador voted to end the denominational school system, in a 1997 referendum.

-In 1999, the United Nations Human Rights Committee determined that Canada was in violation of article 26 of the International Covenant on Civil and Political Rights, because Ontario's Ministry of Education discriminates against non-Catholics by continuing to publicly fund separate Catholic schools, but not those of any other religious groups.
-For more information see Education in Canada and Waldman v.
-Canada.
+In 1999, the United Nations Human Rights Committee determined in Waldman v.
+Canada that Canada was in violation of article 26 of the International Covenant on Civil and Political Rights, because Ontario's Ministry of Education discriminates against non-Catholics by continuing to publicly fund separate Catholic schools, but not those of any other religious groups.